DonJayamanne/pythonVSCode/CONTRIBUTING.md

 ## Development Build

-If you would like to use the latest version of the extension as committed to `main` that has passed our test suite, then you may set the `"python.insidersChannel"` setting to `"daily"` or `"weekly"` based on how often you would like the extension to check for updates.
+If you would like to use the latest version of the extension as committed to `main` that has passed our test suite, then you may set the `"jupyter.insidersChannel"` setting to `"daily"` or `"weekly"` based on how often you would like the extension to check for updates.

 You may also download and install the extension manually from the following [location](https://pvsc.blob.core.windows.net/extension-builds/ms-ai-tools-jupyter-insiders.vsix).